Blast off with The Bishop today

 Lest anyone doubt the value of Venice Theatre to those of us who live in Venice, I offer the transformation of downtown Bradenton as an example of the importance of supporting cultural institutions.

 And as a resident, I want to thank Bill Jervey for whom Venice Library was named for his support of that wonderful new building.
-He also recognizes the value of Venice Theatre and last week backed that belief up with a matching gift of $250,000 for gifts to the recent 24-hour Giving Challenge which ended Wednesday at noon.
+He also recognizes the value of Venice Theatre and last week backed that belief up with a matching gift of $250,000 for gifts to the recent 24-hour Giving Challenge.

 The Patterson Foundation had already pledged to match donations from $25 to $100 for gifts to any of the nearly 700 not-for-profits seeking money in these especially trying times.